High Tech Glazing

-Krypton is a significantly better insulator than argon.
-This means our dual pane IGU’s work as well as triple pane argon filled units.
+Krypton is a significantly better insulator than argon, which means our dual pane IGU’s work as well as triple pane argon filled units.
 Even when triple pane glass is required, krypton lets us build slimmer and trimmer IGUs, in keeping with our minimalist style.
-Eurolite triple pane units can be only 1” thick.
+EuroLite triple pane units are only 1” thick.

-Eurolite’s advanced frame construction deserves ony the best glass technology.
-Eurolite is proud to use Saint-Gobain glass in all our windows and doors.
+EuroLite’s advanced frame construction deserves only the best glass technology.
+EuroLite is proud to use Saint-Gobain glass in all our windows and doors.
 Saint-Gobain is renowned for creating the famous Hall of Mirrors at Versailles in the 17th century and has remained at the forefront of float glass technology for 350 years.

 Our IGU’s are built using Saint-Gobain’s distortion free, water clear ‘Planilux’, and ‘Planitherm’, a 92% clarity, super efficient, Low-E glass.
 In hot climates we can also choose from two levels of ‘Cool-Lite’ Solar Control glass.
 By utilizing different combinations of high tech glass, we are able to create superb, custom solutions for every climate zone and situation.

 Some companies require you to install glazing on site – creating an increased risk of damage or error, and increased cost.
 The glazing on all our doors and windows is installed at our factory in a controlled environment, eliminating the possibility of error or damage.

 Your EuroLite project manager will help you decide the best glazing choices for your situation and climate.

 Lowest U-Factors 0.18